CiscoSystems/cisco-openstack-docs/OS_Cisco_OpenStack_Mirror.md

 	apt-get update && apt-get dist-upgrade -y

+Note: The system will need to be restarted after applying the updates.

 If you didn't install via the preseed file method, you'll need a couple additional packages:

 	apt-get install openssh-server lvm2 ntp puppet git rake ipmitool python-software-properties -y